learninglab-dev/the-resources/data/resources/people/casey-c/FCPX-getStarted.md

 ![FCPX icon](https://www.rippletraining.com/wp-content/uploads/2017/12/fcpx-Masters-Bundle-product.jpg)

+If you're looking to test this out before deciding to buy it, they do have [a 90 day free trial available.](https://www.apple.com/final-cut-pro/trial/)

 ### Importing Footage

 To start yourself off, you're going to need a *Library* to work in.
 These are essentially the file FCPX builds to manage your media. `File` > `New` > `Library`